naturalis/FormicID/README.md

 }
 ```

-### Step 7 - Running the model
+### Step 4 - Model initialisation and training

-Now you can run `formicID/main.py` with `config.json` as argument and the data will be downloaded, split, and prepared, so the network can train.
-The trainier is loaded from `trainers/train.py`.
+Now you can run `formicID/main.py` with `config.json` as argument and the data will be downloaded, split, and prepared.
+Then the model will be loaded that is specified in the configuration file.
+The trainer is loaded from `trainers/train.py` and training will begin.

+### Step 5 Evaluation

+After training it will be possible to launch TensorBoard to view loss, accuracy, and RMSE for training and validation.
+Further callbacks are `EarlyStopping` and `ModelCheckpoint`.

 ### Additional

-Utilities that can be used are:
+Utilities that can be loaded are:

-- Saving examples of data augmentation
+-   Saving examples of data augmentation (`utils/img.py`)
-- Visualizing a few of images in a plot
+-   Visualizing a few of images in a plot (`utils/img.py`)
-- Handeling models (e.g. saving, loading, visualizing, etc.)
+-   Handeling models (e.g. saving, loading, visualizing, etc.) (`utils/model_utils.py`)
+-	Training on multiple GPUs (`utils/model_utils.py`)
 -   _More coming later_

 _To be continued_